-Applications should be sent to F. Matt Fowler, Director of Stewardship, Nebraska United Methodist Foundation, 100 W. Fletcher Ave., Suite 100, Lincoln, NE 68521.
+Applications should be sent to Kristine Roberts, Executive Director, Nebraska United Methodist Foundation, 100 W. Fletcher Ave., Suite 100, Lincoln, NE 68521.

 Review of Application

 The Stewardship Committee made up of members of the Nebraska United Methodist Foundation's Board of Directors, will review all applications at the April board meeting.
 Upon recommendations of the Stewardship Committee, these recommendations will be brought before the Board of Directors for approval or denial.